Sweet Potato Payasam / Madhurakizhangu Payasam

 Since they are good source of vitamins like Vitamin A and minerals like iron, potassium and magnesium, Sweet Potato helps to maintain a healthy immune system.
 Sweet Potato has natural sugars and fibers, so, it is good for diabetic patients as well.
 You can boil sweet Potato and have it with spicy onion and green chilli chutney.

 Whole of Kerala is gearing up for Onam festival and Onam feast is never complete without sweet dessert / Payasam / Pradhaman.
-Onam sadya, the traditional vegetarian feast served during lunch on Thiruvonam day, has mouthwatering variety of vegetarian dishes served with rice, like Thoran, Erissery, Parippu curry, Aviyal, Sambar, Pachadi, kalan, Papad, pickles, crisps etc. and varieties of Payasams/ Kheer.
-Please do check my recipes for classic Palada Payasam, irresisitible Parippu Pradhaman and refreshing Pumpkin/ Mathanga Payasam.
+Onam sadya, the traditional vegetarian feast served during lunch on Thiruvonam day, has mouthwatering variety of vegetarian dishes served with rice, like Thoran, Erissery, Parippu curry, Aviyal, Sambar, Inji curry, Olan, Pachadi, kalan, Pineapple pachadi, Papad, pickles, crisps etc. and varieties of Payasams/ Kheer.
+Please do check my recipes for classic Palada Payasam, irresisitible Parippu Pradhaman, nourishing Pazham Pradhaman and refreshing Pumpkin/ Mathanga Payasam.
 This year, my special Onam recipe for you is Sweet Potato Payasam or Madhura kizhangu Payasam.

 Sweet Potato Payasam is truly exceptional as the sweetness and flavours of Sweet Potato stands out and is delightfully refreshing.
 After preparing, we greatly enjoyed the warm and creamy Sweet Potato payasam with Sago pearls and had only little left, which I duly kept in refrigerator.
 Chilled sweet Potato Kheer was succulent, rich and you could make out the sweet, distinct flavours of Sweet Potato.
 Hope you all enjoy this tasty, elegant Sweet Potato Payasam for Sadya.
 Enjoy!